-As we rumbled off down the road I was handed a bottle of sweet red port to drink from, followed by a partially gnawed head of green cabbage to chomp.
+As we rumbled off down the road they handed me a bottle of sweet red port to drink from, followed by a partially gnawed head of green cabbage to chomp.
 The port, a wine that I’d never tasted until then, warmed up my insides as it went down.
 It’s been a favorite of mine ever since — as is cabbage, which I prefer cooked, but tasted pretty good raw.

 After a few pleasantries I discovered my saviors were Penitente Indians.
 They seemed pleased when I told them I’d always wanted to meet genuine Penitente.
 Once across the Colorado border we pulled into a big truck stop at a busy highway intersection.
 By then a cold rain was falling.

-My companion in the back seat offered to buy me a drink at the small tavern nearby.
+My companion in the back seat offered to buy me a drink at the tavern nearby.
 As we sat at the bar drinking whiskey and beer he told me he’d always wanted to meet a genuine hippy.
 “You look so much like Jesus,” he crooned while gently stroking my long hair.
 He said he’d taken LSD a few times and that I could stay at their place nearby and take it with them.
 The thought occurred to me that maybe they wanted to fatten me up for the “Ritual” in the spring.
-Although I was flattered, I wasn’t sure I really wanted to go there.
+Although flattered, I wasn’t sure I really wanted to go there.

-A psychedelic vision flashed before me of a smooth dirt floor inside ancient adobe walls, followed by a wave of paranoia as I remembered that the Indians of the Southwest had somehow determined that all hippies were homosexuals.
-The thought of taking LSD with a band of horny Indians who were also into bodily mortification was even less appealing than the cold highway outside.
+A psychedelic vision flashed before me of a smooth dirt floor inside ancient adobe walls, followed by a wave of paranoia as I remembered that the Indians of the Southwest had somehow determined that hippies were homosexuals.
+The thought of taking LSD with a band of horny Indians, who were also into bodily mortification, was even less appealing than the cold highway outside.